 The PSUs granted in 2020 are scheduled to vest on December 31, 2022 as long as the performance vesting criteria have been met.

 The value shown in the table for PSUs is their target value, assuming 100% of the PSUs are paid out and that the performance multiplier is 1.0.
-The number of PSUs that vests, and that the performance matterner is the restriction of the payout the named executives receive, will depend on our performance against the performance vesting criteria and can range from 0 to 200%.
+The number of PSUs that vests, and the payout the named executives receive, will depend on our performance against the performance vesting criteria and can range from 0 to 200%.
 If the performance criteria are not met and the board decides that no PSUs will vest, the payout could be \$0.
 Payouts of RSUs and PSUs are increased by the amount they earn in dividend equivalents (in the form of dividend units).
 See page 76 for information about RSUs and PSUs.